Dreamconnectxr/Headphone-Party/README.md

    - Broadcast controls for MediaMTX.
    - A BPM tap panel and broadcast button.
    - Helpful tips and the local join URLs detected from your network interfaces.
-3. Click **Start broadcast** to capture audio from your default input (consider using a virtual cable or loopback device for your DJ software).
-The page uses WHIP to publish to MediaMTX at `http://localhost:8889/whip/party` by default.
-4. If you prefer external tooling (OBS, ffmpeg, etc.), stream RTMP to `rtmp://<host>:1935/live/party`.
-Guests will keep working because the guest player pulls from the WHEP endpoint for the same stream key.
+3. Choose your audio source:
+   - **Microphone / line-in** captures your loopback cable or mixer via `getUserMedia`.
+   - **System audio** uses `getDisplayMedia` so you can share a browser tab or desktop audio (YouTube, Spotify, etc.).
+Browsers that require a video track have it discarded before publishing.
+4. Click **Start broadcast**.
+The host publishes over WHIP to MediaMTX at `http://<your-host>:8889/whip/<stream key>` (defaults to `party`).
+5. Want to use OBS/ffmpeg instead?
+Point them at `rtmp://<your-host>:1935/live` with the same stream key – guests automatically keep playing the WHEP stream.
-5. Tap the beat until the BPM stabilizes, then press **Broadcast BPM** so everyone can lock on.
+6. Tap the beat until the BPM stabilizes, then press **Broadcast BPM** so everyone can lock on.

 ## Guest experience

 1. Guests connect to the same Wi-Fi as the host.
 2. The host shares the QR code shown at <http://localhost:4173/qr>.
-The code resolves to the best LAN URL detected by the server.
+The code resolves to the best LAN URL detected by the server (the start scripts print the same address for convenience).
 3. Guests hit **Play** on the player, optionally reconnect if network hiccups occur, and use the delay slider / nudge buttons to fine tune.
 4. Press **Align to Beat** to snap delay to the next beat interval using the host's BPM broadcast.
 Guests can also tap their own BPM and compare to the party BPM.